Skip to main content

 Presence is not just a data problem and not just a sensing problem.
 It is an evidentiary problem.

 That means the system must be designed not merely to observe, but to support judgments that others can rely upon.
-It must be able to answer questions such as:
+It must be able to answer:

 • what exactly is being claimed